 Lost and Found

-In the event that any of your personal belongings are misplaced, Mercer and D’Agostino residence halls have lost and found boxes located at the Front Desk.
+In the event that any of your personal belongings are misplaced, Hayden and D’Agostino residence halls have lost and found boxes located at the Front Desk.

 Visitors and Guest Passes